dimitri/pgcopydb/docs/design.rst

      * pgcopydb stream catchup

+We see that when using ``pgcopydb clone --follow --table-jobs 4 --index-jobs 4`` then pgcopydb creates 20 sub-processes, including one transient sub-process each time a JSON file is to be converted to a SQL file for replay.

+The 20 total is counted from:

+ - 1 clone worker + 1 copy supervisor + 4 copy workers + 1 blob worker + 4
+   index workers + 4 vacuum workers + 1 sequence reset worker

+   that's 1 + 1 + 4 + 1 + 4 + 4 + 1 = 16

+ - 1 follow worker + 1 stream receive + 1 stream transform + 1 stream catchup

+   that's 1 + 1 + 1 + 1 = 4

+ - that's 16 + 4 = 20 total

+Here is a description of the process tree:

-When starting with the TABLE DATA copying step, then pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option (or the environment variable ``PGCOPYDB_TABLE_JOBS``).
+ * When starting with the TABLE DATA copying step, then pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option (or the environment variable ``PGCOPYDB_TABLE_JOBS``).

-The process that's implementing the COPY command then turns its attention to the building of the indexes attached to the given table.
-That's because the CREATE INDEX command only consumes resources (CPU, memory, etc) on the target Postgres instance server, the pgcopydb process just sends the command and wait until completion.
+ * A single sub-process is created by pgcopydb to copy the Postgres Large Objects (BLOBs) found on the source database to the target database.

+ * To drive the index and constraint build on the target database, pgcopydb creates as many sub-processes as specified by the ``--index-jobs`` command line option (or the environment variable ``PGCOPYDB_INDEX_JOBS``).

    It is possible with Postgres to create several indexes for the same table in parallel, for that, the client just needs to open a separate database connection for each index and run each CREATE INDEX command in its own connection, at the same time.
 In pgcopydb this is implemented by running one sub-process per index to create.

-The command line option ``--index-jobs`` is used to limit how many CREATE INDEX commands are running at any given time -- by using a Unix semaphore.
-So when running with ``--index-jobs 2`` and when a specific table has 3 indexes attached to it, then the 3rd index creation is blocked until another index is finished, though the corresponding sub-process is started anyways.

-That said, the index jobs setup is global for the whole pgcopydb operation rather than per-table.
-It means that in some cases, indexes for the same table might be created in a sequential fashion, depending on exact timing of the other index builds.

-The ``--index-jobs`` option has been made global so that it's easier to setup to the count of available CPU cores on the target Postgres instance.
+   The ``--index-jobs`` option is global for the whole operation, so that it's easier to setup to the count of available CPU cores on the target Postgres instance.
 Usually, a given CREATE INDEX command uses 100% of a single core.

+ * To drive the VACUUM ANALYZE workload on the target database pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option.

+ * To reset sequences in parallel to COPYing the table data, pgcopydb creates a single dedicated sub-process.

-When using the ``--follow`` option then another sub-process leader is created to handle the three Change Data Capture processes.
+ * When using the ``--follow`` option then another sub-process leader is created to handle the three Change Data Capture processes.

     - One process implements :ref:`pgcopydb_stream_receive` to fetch changes in the JSON format and pre-fetch them in JSON files.

     - As soon as JSON file is completed, then a new process is opportunistically started to transform the JSON file into SQL, as if by calling the command :ref:`pgcopydb_stream_transform`.

     - Another process implements :ref:`pgcopydb_stream_catchup` to apply SQL changes to the target Postgres instance.
 This process loops over querying the pgcopydb sentinel table until the apply mode has been enabled, and then loops over the SQL files and run the queries from them.

 .. _index_concurrency: